andrewchambers/bupstash/doc/man/bupstash-restore.1.md

 ## QUERY CACHING

-The get command uses the same query caching mechanisms as bupstash-list(1), check that page for more information on the query cache.
+The restore command uses the same query caching mechanisms as bupstash-list(1), check that page for more information on the query cache.

 ## OPTIONS

+* --into PATH:
+  Directory to restore files into, defaults to $BUPSTASH_CHECKOUT_DIR.

 * -r, --repository REPO:
   The repository to connect to, , may be of the form `ssh://$SERVER/$PATH` for